howtographql/howtographql/content/backend/graphql-php/0-introduction.md

 description: "Learn how to build a GraphQL server with PHP using Laravel Framework."
 ---

-This is an introductory tutorial for building a GraphQL server with PHP using [Laravel Framework](http:://www.laravel.com) and [Lighthouse](https://github.com/nuwave/lighthouse) package.
+This is an introductory tutorial for building a GraphQL server with PHP using [Laravel](https://www.laravel.com) framework and [Lighthouse](https://github.com/nuwave/lighthouse) package.
 While we try to keep it beginner friendly, we recommend familiarizing yourself with [GraphQL](https://graphql.org/) and [Laravel](https://laravel.com/) first.